News briefs: Costa Rica news highlights to start your Thursday

 You may be interested

+Evacuations, landslides and road damage reported in Costa Rica: Wednesday afternoon updateAlejandro Zúñiga - November 4, 2020

+Costa Rica's National Emergency Commission (CNE) says 588 people have been evacuated due to landslides and flooding related to Hurricane…

-Costa Rica coronavirus updates for Wednesday, October 28Alejandro Zúñiga - October 28, 2020
+Costa Rica coronavirus updates for Wednesday, November 4Alejandro Zúñiga - November 4, 2020